 Filtering and navigation

-The Usage view supports text search across scope names and triggering users, scope-based filtering to focus on a specific team or channel, and sorting by time, scope, or user.
+The Usage view supports text search across scope names and triggering users, scope-based filtering to focus on a specific team or channel, agent-minute filtering for minimum and maximum runtime, and sorting by time, agent minutes, scope, or user.
 Results are paginated so you can browse recent and historical runs without loading everything at once.What’s next

 Thread reviews